 Carrying Concealed Weapons

-As a Prohibited Person
+Carrying a Concealed Weapon As a Prohibited Person

 - You’ve been arrested, are under indictment, or were convicted of a violent felony or felony drug offense;

-You were processed through the juvenile system for an offense that would have been a violent felony or felony drug crime if you were an adult at the time; - You’re addicted to drugs or alcohol; or,
+You were processed through the juvenile system for an offense that would have been a violent felony or felony drug crime if you were an adult at the time. - You’re addicted to drugs or alcohol; or,

 - You’ve been adjudicated as having certain mental issues as designated by law.